thma/LtuPatternFactory/README.md

 In functional languages - and Haskell in particular - we have a whole armada of tools serving this purpose:
 * higher order functions like map, fold, filter and all their variants allow to "visit" lists
-* The Haskell typeclasses `Functor`, `Foldable`, `Traversable`, etc. provide a generic framework to allow visiting any algebraic datatype by just deriving one of these typeclasses.
+* The Haskell type classes `Functor`, `Foldable`, `Traversable`, etc. provide a generic framework to allow visiting any algebraic datatype by just deriving one of these type classes.
 ### Using Foldable
 ```haskell
 -- we are re-using the Exp data type from the Singleton example